 What fruit helps kidneys?

 According to the National Kidney Foundation, fruits that may be beneficial for kidney health include pomegranates, avocados, strawberries, blueberries, cherries, apples, and citrus fruits.

 What can I eat to boost my kidneys?

 Foods that may help boost kidney health include low-phosphorus cheese, fish, root vegetables, broccoli, beans, seeds, nuts, leafy greens, whole grains, herbs, eggs, and shellfish.

 What foods can you eat to repair your kidneys?

 No single food can repair kidney damage.
 However, consuming a kidney-healthy diet can help reduce the risk of further damage.
 This includes consuming fresh fruits and vegetables, whole grains, and fish.
 A person can also read nutrition labels to choose foods that are low in sodium and phosphorus.

 The kidneys play an important role in filtering the blood and eliminating waste products in the urine.
 Many foods may help support an already healthy kidney and prevent damage to this organ.

-However, people with chronic kidney disease will need to follow a different set of dietary rules to protect their kidneys from further damage.
+However, people with chronic kidney disease mayneed to follow a different set of dietary rules to protect their kidneys from further damage.

-It is always best to talk to a licensed dietitian before moving forward with any dietary changes.
+It is always a good idea to talk with a licensed dietitian before moving forward with any dietary changes.